 - Melt 1/2 tbsp of grass-fed butter or ghee in a large pan over medium heat.
 Once melted, add the chicken sausage.
 Continue to cook, stirring occasionally and breaking up large chunks with a spatula.

 - Once sausage is browned, after 5-7 minutes or so, transfer to a large serving bowl and set aside.

 - To the same pan, add the noodled zucchini and heat briefly over medium-low heat.
 After a couple minutes, transfer to the bowl with the sausage.

 - Combine the almond flour, oregano, dessicated garlic, sea salt and pepper in a small bowl.
-Melt the remaining butter in the same pan over medium-low heat and then add the almond flour mixture.
+Melt the remaining butter or ghee in the same pan over medium-low heat and then add the almond flour mixture.